fazilsha/amipwned/README.md

 # amipwned
-Check your passwords are breached!!
+Check your passwords are found in data breaches!!